spack/spack/lib/spack/docs/containers.rst

 For convenience, Spack also turns the OCI registry into a :ref:`build cache <binary_caches_oci>`, so that future ``spack install`` of the environment will simply pull the binaries from the registry instead of doing source builds.
+The flag ``--update-index`` is needed to make Spack take the build cache into account when concretizing.

 .. note::